IhateCreatingUserNames2/Aura_AI_Agents/Readme.md

 The project includes several scripts in the root directory for management and testing:

 - `db_migration.py`: Safely applies schema changes to the SQLite database.
-- `run_locomo_benchmark.py`: Runs the LoCoMo benchmark on a specific agent to test its long-term memory capabilities.
-- `uploader.py`: A CLI tool for bulk-creating agents from JSON "biography" files.
+- `uploader.py`: A CLI tool for bulk-creating agents from JSON "biography" files. (check  https://github.com/IhateCreatingUserNames2/Aura_AI_Agents/blob/main/AuraCode/Documentation/Important%20CURLS.txt )
 - `wisdom_collector.py`: A process that can be run in the background to index insights from the "Live Collective Memory."
 - `check_db_agents.py`: A CLI tool to check the publication status of agents in the database.
+- `ExportCodeBaseToTXT.py`: Export all .py files into a single .txt file
+- `check_db_agents.py`: Check if Agent exists

 ## 📁 Project Structure (Simplified)